 Try to avoid anything that will detract attention from your face, including busy patterns, logos, words, etc.

-Material that’s too chunky will add weight, but you also want the fabric to be substantial enough that your undergarments/undershirt lines don’t show through.
+Material that’s too chunky will add weight, but you also want the fabric to be substantial enough that your undergarments or undershirt lines don’t show through.

-Wear glasses in your shoot if you wear them every day!
-Lens glare can detract from your eyes but there are angles/tricks that case be used to minimize it if needed.
+Wear glasses in your shoot if you wear them everyday!
+Your headshots should feel representative of how you present yourself on a regular basis.
+There are angles and tricks that can be used to minimize lens glare if needed.
 If you want to be extra prepared, you can have your lenses removed for your shoot or have anti-reflective coating added.

 TEST IT OUT